finbox-in/finbox-in.github.io/docs/device-connect/react-native.md

 ## Forward Notifications to SDK

-In certain cases, FinBox server requests critical data from SDK directly (other than scheduled sync period), to make sure this works it is required to forward FCM Notifications to SDK.
+Certain phone manufacturers, implement aggressive battery optimization features that kill apps running in the background after a certain period of inactivity.
+This can prevent the DeviceConnect SDK's continuous syncing from functioning properly, as it relies on background data collection.
+In such cases, FinBox’s server may need to request data from the SDK when continuous sync has stopped.

+To enable this functionality, we use Firebase Cloud Messaging (FCM) notifications process.
+Forwarding these notifications allows the app to "wake up" if it has been killed by the device’s background processes, ensuring continuous data collection.
+When the app receives an FCM notification, it "wakes up" and continues collecting the necessary data for integration.

-Add the following lines inside `firebase.messaging().onMessage` method.
+Add the following lines inside the overridden `onMessageReceived` method available in the service that extends `FirebaseMessagingService`.

 ```javascript
 FinBoxRiskSdk.forwardFinBoxNotificationToSDK(remoteMessage.data);